Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Jean-Marie BARRILLEAUX (1769-?; Nicolas, Pierre)

-Jean-Marie, second son of Jean-Baptiste Barrieau and Marie Daigle, born at Pleudihen, near St.-Malo, France, in May 1769, came to Louisiana with his parents and siblings aboard La Bergère, the second of the Seven Ships from France, in 1785.
+Jean-Marie, third son of Jean-Baptiste Barrieau and Marie Daigle, born at Pleudihen, near St.-Malo, France, in May 1769, came to Louisiana with his parents and siblings aboard La Bergère, the second of the Seven Ships from France, in 1785.
 He followed them to upper Bayou Lafourche, where he probably died young and unmarried.

 Descendants of François BARRILLEAUX (1775-1832; Nicolas, Pierre)